Frequently Asked Questions

 First, we need to talk to see if you really need a lawyer and if I’m the right lawyer.
 A lot of problems can be solved without hiring a lawyer.
 If I can think of another way to solve your problem, I’ll let you know so you can do it yourself.
 However, if during our conversation, we both agree that you need a lawyer and I am the right person to help you, we will establish an attorney-client relationship by both signing a Retainer Agreement.
 When you sign, you pay a retainer amount of money.
 That amount differs from person to person depending on the amount of work you need.
 When you pay the retainer, it goes into a trust account.
 After I complete some work, I will bill you.
 The bill is paid out of the retainer funds in the trust account.
 If there is more work to do, then you will replenish the retainer in the trust account.

-My rate is $400/hour.
-There are some things I do for a fixed amount to make the bookkeeping easier for my clients so they know in advance exactly how much something will cost.
+Beginning July 4, 2025, my rate is $450/hour for new clients.
+There are some things I do for a fixed fee to make the bookkeeping easier for my clients so they know in advance exactly how much something will cost.
 For example, I form California LLCs for a fixed price depending on how many partners are involved.
-Real estate transactions have a fixed price regardless of the sale’s price of the property.
+Real estate transactions have a fixed price.
+See the "Real Estate Sales" page of this website for pricing.
 For hourly work, I bill in one minute time increments.
-Quick tasks such as fast text messages, emails and phone calls under 2 minutes are free because it takes me longer to do the bookkeeping than to do the work.
+Quick tasks such as fast text messages, emails and phone calls under 3 minutes are free because it takes me longer to do the bookkeeping than to do the work.

 Good question.
 I think the legal practice is steeped in traditions that date back to medieval England when polite people and professionals did not talk about money in public.
 This doesn’t really make sense any more.